mwmxyz/web-presentation/_posts/1001-05-01-any-custom-file-name.md

 layout: post
 ---

-example of blockquotes
+Let me react to a reading by quoting it

-As Grace Hopper said:
+As Donna Haraway said:
-> I’ve always been more interested
+> I’d rather be
-> in the future than in the past.
+> a cyborg than a goddess.